agabuza/moneybox-withdrawal-master/README.md

 Good luck!

-NOTE: Anatolii Gabuza
+NOTE: Anatolii Gabuza.
 I've spent more than 1h on the task.
-Notification tests, User domain model refactoging and some cleanups were beyond 60 mins mark.
+Notification tests, User domain model refactoring and minor code cleanups were beyond 60 mins mark.